Beadeavila/SquidStellar/README.md

 ## Description:

+Following the previous project SquidCoders, we maintained the name SQUID in this new project but change it to Squid Stellar.

-A CRUD project in PHP and MySQL using the MVC pattern, where you:
+Our goal was to build a CRUD (Create, Read,Update and Delete) project in PHP and MySQL using the MVC (Model-View-Controller) pattern, where you can:

-* Create a Homepage where you can read all the messages received from different fiction spaceships 🚀.The user can modify or delete these messages by simply clicking a button.
+* Find a Homepage where you can read all the messages received from different fiction spaceships 🚀.

-* In that case,an HTML form to modify messages appears on screen.

-* There is also an HTML form where you can upload messages from your spaceship to our space (data)base.
+* Create a new report by pressing the New Report button: a  HTML form appears where you can upload reports from your spaceship to our space (data)base.
+* Modify or delete reports by simply clicking a button.
+* In case of clicking on modify,an HTML form to modify reports appears on screen loading the already uploaded data from the database.
 * The  whole project is designed for desktop view exclusively.
 ***